dazuma/toys/toys/docs/guide.md

     toys greet ruby

 Then the option `:whom` is set to the string `"ruby"`.
-The value is made available via the `options` hash in the tools's script.
 Otherwise, if the argument is omitted, e.g.

     toys greet